Good Food Pledges

 Oxford Hub – We will continue to grow our plastic-free refill shop and veg-box delivery service, promoting sustainable living and local food to our customers and volunteers.

 Oxford Mushroom Co. – In the future we aim to become fully off grid by utilising a rain water harvesting system for a watering needs and solar panels/wind turbine for electric.

 Oxfordshire Green Party – Our pledges to improve Oxford’s food system include a push for growth in home grown food by developing community gardens, sale and production of local food, and enhancing allotments, as we are aware that food will become increasingly costly in family budgets.
 We are supporters of Oxford Food Bank and we are working hard to make the Council aware of the effects that local welfare cuts are having to the citizens of Oxford.

-Pedal & Post – Begin to tackle the heavy/light goods vehicles in Oxford with bike delivery!
-Reduce air pollution (Co2 & No2), congestion (Inc Parking problems) and be more cost effective vs a van!
+Pedal & Post – Begin to tackle the heavy/light goods vehicles logistics in Oxford with bike delivery.
+Reduce air pollution (Co2 & No2), congestion (including parking problems) and be more cost effective than a van.

 Plunkett Foundation – To continue to support community food enterprises across the UK and promote the benefits of co-operation as a way of solving challenges in rural areas.